MyMT™ Blog

 The handouts are summaries of the main points that are in my videos and webinars.
 Vitamin D is a topic that I talk about in my coaching community as well.

-This week I made you a little video to watch when you have time.
+I hope you can watch this video when you have time.
 In this I talk about the importance of getting your Vitamin D levels checked.

 We also need some of this sunshine vitamin directly on our skin, so over the weekend, no matter where you live in the world, get outside if you can, even for a few minutes.